Alaska Airlines’ new check-in stations are powered by iPad Pros

 This is the first time that a bag-tag printer’s been connected to the iPad.”

 Alaska’s check-in stations are only examples of Apple’s tablet gaining traction in enterprise contexts.
 A few weeks ago, when I bought new eyeglasses at a Warby Parker store, a staffer stepped me through the entire process—from recording my prescription to checking my insurance—on an iPad Mini.
-Other major companies that have quietly latched onto iPad Minis for customer service include Comcast, P.F.
+Other major companies that have quietly latched onto iPad Minis for customer service include Capital One, P.F.
 Chang’s, and American Eagle.

 An old pro at iPads